texfaq/texfaq.github.io/FAQ-linmacnames.md

     - Con: So verbose as to be unusable

-2. Define a ''special-command generator'', and  use the resulting
+2. Define a "special-command generator", and  use the resulting
     commands:
     <!-- {% raw %} -->
     ```latex